tragedy-labs/sprite/docs/_SpriteDatabase/transaction.md

 #### Interface

-(**callback: *SpriteTransactionCallback*, isolationLevel: *ArcadeTransactionIsolationLevel***)
+(**callback: **, isolationLevel: *ArcadeTransactionIsolationLevel***)

-Helps to manage a transaction by automatically invoking `newTransaction`, and passing the returned `SpriteTransaction` to a callback as an argument, to be passed to non-idempotent databases operations in the callback scope.
-`SpriteTransaction.commit()` is called automatically after the callback is executed.
+Creates a new transaction and passes it as an argument to a callback which represents the transaction scope.
+The transaction is committed when the callback resolves.
+The transaction can be rolled back by invoking `SpriteTransaction.rollback()` within the callback.

 #### Example